shreyamakkar/SoC-Tools-For-Data-Science/README.md

 # SoC-Tools-For-Data-Science
-# The repository contains all the reading material provided by the mentor and tasks.
+# The repository contains all the reading material and tasks provided by the mentor.
 Along with that, there are also the task submissions made by the assignment team I was in.
 # The last file is an implementation of the concepts learnt during the SoC.
 It is Time Series Analysis of Stocks using the ARIMA Model.
 Tina Garg and I have collaborated on this.
 # Timeline:
 # (30th March - 10th April): basics about numpy and pandas and regression and task on regression